Have you been charged with vehicular manslaughter in California? Then the Los Angeles car accident lawyers at Lluis Law can help.

 - The accused driver was driving a vehicle and intentionally caused a collision.

-- With the purpose of fraudulently claiming insurance compensation for financial gain.
+- The purpose was of a fraudulent nature wanting to claim insurance compensation for financial gain.

 - The intentional collision resulted in the death of another person.

-If convicted, the driver can be convicted of involuntary manslaughter of vehicles.
+If found guilty, the driver can be convicted of vehicular manslaughter in California.

-Some of the charges related to vehicular homicide but different are:
+Some of the charges related to vehicular manslaughter but distinct are:

 - Murder (Penal Code 187 PC).
-If it is determined that the accused was about to commit a serious crime when the event occurred.
-For example, running over a person while fleeing from the police.
+If it is determined that the defendant was about to commit a felony when the act occurred.
+For example, running over a person while the driver is fleeing from the police.

 - DUI vehicular manslaughter (California Penal Code 191.5 PC).
 Driving while intoxicated or under the influence of drugs.

-As a wobbler crime, it can be prosecuted as a felony or misdemeanor.
-Other additional charges depend on the circumstances of the fact and the criminal record of the accused.
+As a wobbler crime, it can be prosecuted as a felony or a misdemeanor.
+Other additional charges depend on the circumstances of the event and the defendant’s criminal history.